overhide/pay2my.app/howto/README.md

 Similarly, the details of the in-app purchase step varies depending on the ledger:

 - US dollars leverages <a target="_blank" href="https://stripe.com">https://stripe.com</a> for value transfer and uses the *overhide* ledger for receipts
-- Cryptos leverage a wallet for value transfers on blockchains
+- Cryptos leverage a wallet to initiate value transfers on blockchains

 But at the end of the day, all these disparate ledgers are abstracted via a couple <a target="_blank" href="https://overhide.io/2020/09/06/remuneration-api.html">simple APIs</a> enabling a unified flow leading to authorization and enablement of features.